Religious Education

 Intent

-Our carefully adapted curriculum is designed to encourage creativity, imagination, enquiry, debate, discussion and independence.
-It builds on prior learning and is sequenced so that pupils know and can do what is needed to reach those end points.
+Our curriculum encourages creativity, imagination, enquiry, debate, discussion, and independence.
+It builds on prior learning and is coherently sequenced so that pupils know what to learn and can achieve the intended outcomes, preparing them for the next stages of their learning journey.

 Implementation